ag14774/poetry-monoranger-plugin/README.md

 enabled = true
 monorepo-root = "../"
 version-rewrite-rule = '=='  # Choose between "==", "~", "^", ">=,<"
-...
+# ...
 ```
-The plugin by default is disabled in order to avoid having undesired consequences to other projects (as plugins are installed globally).
+The plugin by default is disabled in order to avoid having undesired consequences on other projects (as plugins are installed globally).
 To enable it, set `enabled = true` in each project's `pyproject.toml` file.

 ### Commands
 The plugin modifies the following commands: